elena/paeps/paep-3-mission/README.md

 >   but is not limited to, operating a public website and social media presence.

-Similar to the fundraising clause, this is another pragmatic acknowledgement clause that could potentially go without saying, but we include so it doesn't *need* to go without saying.
+Similar to the fundraising clause, this is another pragmatic acknowledgement clause that could potentially go without saying, but we include it explicitly so it doesn't *need* to go without saying.

 The "This includes, but is not limited to ..." phrasing (with specific examples) is a way to ensure certain minimum service expectations are set, without having